-Michael Sternfield has been a Reform rabbi for nearly 35 years.
-Prior to coming to Chicago Sinai Congregation in 1995, he served for 20 years as spiritual leader of Congregation Beth Israel in San Diego, and briefly as the leader of the Durban, South Africa Progressive Jewish Congregation during South Africa’s historic transition to multi-racial democracy.
+Michael Sternfield has been a Reform rabbi for 40 years, most recently serving at Chicago Sinai Congregation from 1995 until 2013.
+He served for 20 years as spiritual leader of Congregation Beth Israel in San Diego, and briefly as the leader of the Durban, South Africa Progressive Jewish Congregation during South Africa’s historic transition to multi-racial democracy.
 Throughout his career, he has enjoyed learning about and experimenting with foods and cooking styles from around the world.
 He came to his interest in cooking naturally.

 Rabbi Sternfield’s father was a restauranteer in Illinois.
 So his interest in cooking developed from childhood.
 Cooking and food innovation have been a counterbalance to his rabbinical calling.
 As he likes to say: “I spend most of my day working primarily with my head; it has been welcome respite to create things with my hands.”
 His first venture outside the realm of traditional Jewish and American food was Chinese cooking, which remains his personal favorite.
 He expanded his knowledge by taking courses at La Varenne in Paris.
 Living close to the Mexican border for so many years, he learned about the unique ingredients of Mexican cuisine.
 In Durban, he developed an appreciation of Indian curries and masalas as well as traditional Afrikaner foods.
 In Chicago, a city known for its ethnic diversity and neighborhoods, the possibilities are endless.

 Commitment to Jewish “Fusion”